-You've probably heard about yoga's healing powers by now, given its growing popularity in the Western world.
-However, you're still undecided about which type of yoga is best for your lifestyle.
-You've most likely asked everyone you know who practices it.
+You have probably heard about yoga's healing powers by now, given its growing popularity in the Western world.
+However, you are still undecided about which type of yoga is best for your lifestyle.
+You have most likely asked everyone you know who practices it.
 While they may have a few suggestions, they may be biased in their decision-making regarding which type of yoga you should pursue.

 Finding the right type of yoga for you is a simple process, especially if you know everything there is to know about it.
 First and foremost, you should think about why you want to start practicing yoga, whether it was recommended by your doctor for medical treatment, or as a way for you to reconnect with a healthy lifestyle.